 Understanding Nokia's Unusual Options Activity

-Nokia (NYSE:NOK) shares experienced unusual options activity on Friday.
-The stock price moved up to $5.76 following the option alert.
+On Monday, shares of Nokia (NYSE:NOK) saw unusual options activity.
+After the option alert, the stock price moved up to $5.84.

 - Sentiment: BULLISH